wangxf2000/StreamProcessingDemo/Readme.md

 ![width=800](topic_partitions1.jpg)
 ![width=800](topic_partitions2.jpg)
-if some consumer consume the message,you can see the latency of the topic. you can try other functions.
+if some consumer consume the message,you can see the latency of the topic. you can try other functions, like alert policy and create topic.